 - Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare.
-Specific Part B service(s) the plan has identified as clinically appropriate to furnish through electronic exchange when the provider is not in the same location as the enrollee. - Certain additional telehealth services, including for: Dermatology and Urgent Care are provided through Senior Care Plus' Preferred Virtual Visit vendor, Teladoc. - You have the option of getting through in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The Check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
+Specific Part B service(s) the plan has identified as clinically appropriate to furnish through electronic exchange when the provider is not in the same location as the enrollee. - Certain additional telehealth services, including for: Dermatology and Urgent Care are provided through Senior Care Plus' Preferred Virtual Visit vendor, Teladoc. - You have the option of getting through inperson visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The Check-in doesn't lead to an office visit within 24 hours or the soonest available appointment. - Evaluation video and/or images send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and

-\$0 copayment for visits to PCPs for Medicare-covered services.
+\$0 copayment per visit to PCPs for Medicare-covered services.